ECSaputra/afconverge/README.md

-# afconverge
+# AFconverge

-Alignment-free phylogenetic method for characterizing regulatory motif adaptations underlying phenotypic convergence
+AFconverge (alignment-free converge) is a comparative genomics method that predicts the regulatory adaptations underlying the evolution of convergent phenotypes.